 - Accounts that are sexist, racist, religiously fanatical, gun-loving, #RWNJ (RightWingNutJob), #GamerGate (if you don't know about this, you really don't want to know about this), pro-puppy (ditto), political bots (people obviously only trying to make trouble).

 - Any account with a gun in their profile or background picture or that posts obscene pictures (particularly of Melania - the problem is DON not her) or disrespectful graphics of people, with the exception of Trump who's gone out of his way to earn our disrespect.

-- Any profile with the word "expert" in it (and most with the word "marketing" in it), though I make an exception if the person posts interesting tweets (most self-proclaimed experts do not).
+- Any profile with the word "expert" or "influencer" in it (and most with the word "marketing" in it), though I make an exception if the person posts interesting tweets (most self-proclaimed experts/influencers do not).

-- Accounts with an "egg" icon, a fish-face photo, a porn-like photo or no biographical description.
+- Accounts with an "egg" icon, a fish-face photo, a porn-like photo or no biographical info.
 I want to know something about the people I'm following.
 If you can't say something about yourself or upload a photo, how do I know you're not just a bot?
 Twitter should be interactive - why should we interact?
 Occasionally, I do follow egg/no bio accounts when they've made some interesting tweets.

 - Trolls (and, yes, sometimes even accounts I'd agree with on paper are trolls who are only there to stir things up).